itisokfornoname/MicrostateDex-ToS/README.md

 - Issuing warnings.
 - Temporary or permanent bans.
 - Blacklisting users from the bot or the server where the offense occurred.
+- Blacklisting servers from using the bot.
+- Transfer inventories.

 #### **Consequences for Rule Violations**
 - Violations involving collectible items may result in the removal of those items from the user's account, which will either be given away or transferred to one of the MicrostateDex Team member's inventory, if the blacklist is permanent and unappealable.